 Getsemaní is a neighborhood just outside the walled city of Cartagena.
-In the past it had a reputation of being seedy and dangerous, but I didn’t find that to be the case at all.
-I stayed in Getsemaní during my trip to Cartagena and found it to be a bit run down but still a lively and friendly place to stay.
-There are several good bars and restaurants to hang out in even if it is off the tourist path.
-Historically, it is where African slaves used to live during colonial times.
+In the past it had a reputation of being seedy and dangerous, but that’s no longer the case.
+I stayed in Getsemaní during some of my trips to Cartagena and found parts of it to be a bit run down but still a lively and friendly place to stay.
+There are several good bars and restaurants to hang out in even if it was once off the tourist path.
+Historically, it’s where African slaves used to live during colonial times.
 It is also part of the UNESCO World Heritage listing of Cartagena.

 The attraction in Getsemaní, much like the old town, is wandering through the streets.
 I found several colorful buildings, some refurbished and others not.
 There was also a good amount of graffiti art.